ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 For the rest arguments, we split them into two categories:

-- **Optimization** hyperparameters.
+- :term:`Optimization` hyperparameters.
 - **Model architecture** hyperparameters.

-For **optimization**, we only provide you with one optimization method, namely :py:class:`torch.optim.Adam`.
+For :term:`optimization`, we only provide you with one :term:`optimization` method, namely :py:class:`torch.optim.Adam`.
-We use :py:class:`torch.optim.Adam` to perform gradient descent on language model.
+We use :py:class:`torch.optim.Adam` to perform :term:`gradient descent` on :term:`language model`.
-Our optimization target is to minimize token prediction negative log-likelihood, or simply cross-entropy.
+Our :term:`optimization` target is to minimize token prediction negative log-likelihood, or simply cross-entropy.
 (This is equivalent to maximize log-likelihood, or just likelihood.)
 See :py:class:`torch.nn.CrossEntropyLoss` for loss function.
 Arguments including ``--beta1``, ``--beta2``, ``--eps``, ``--lr`` and ``--wd`` are directly passed to :py:class:`torch.optim.Adam`.

-For **model architecture**, you can simply see the model's constructor to know what parameters the model needed.
+For **model architecture**, you can simply checkt the model's constructor to see what parameters the model needed.
 Or you can use ``python -m lmp.script.train_model model_name -h`` to see parameters on CLI.
 For the meaning of those model architecture hyperparameters, we recommend you to see their documents for more details.

-Just like training tokenizer, all arguments we used are just a mather of choice for training.
+Just like training :term:`tokenizer`, all arguments we used are just a mather of choice for training.
 You can change them to any values you want.

 .. seealso::

     :py:mod:`lmp.model`
-        All available models.
+        All available :term:`language models`.

 5. Evaluate Language Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Its time to check whether our model is successfully trained!
+Its time to check whether our :term:`language model` is successfully trained!

-In this example we use Wikitext-2 dataset to perform validation and testing.
+In this example we use Wikitext-2 dataset to perform **validation** and
+**testing**.
-But before that we should check whether our model is underfitting.
+But before that we should check whether our model is **underfitting**.

 .. code-block:: sh